prasadkhandake/Prasad-Khandake-CV/README.md

 Data Science Enthusiast 🌐

 ## Goals
--Objective: Contribute effectively to organizations leveraging existing skills and knowledge, also assest to be 💼🤝 Skills
+- Objective: Contribute effectively to organizations leveraging existing skills and knowledge, also assest to be 💼🤝 Skills
 IDE: Google Colab 💻
 Programming Language: Python 🐍